memfault/interrupt/_drafts/cortex-m-watchpoints.md

 The above _should_ trigger a watchpoint when a write takes place anywhere in `g_array`.

 > Tip: Watchpoint tracing is dependent on the functionality supported by the hardware.
+Watching
-Watching data of completely arbitrary sizes is typically not supported by hardware.
-For best reliability on embedded systems, I recommend using watchpoints with sizes of native types (byte, half-word, and word).
+> data of completely arbitrary sizes is typically not supported by hardware.
+For best reliability
+> on embedded systems, I recommend using watchpoints with sizes of native types (byte, half-word,
+> and word).
+We will walk through these limitations for ARM Cortex-M in the sections below or you
+> can find more details in the architecture reference manual. [^10]

 #### Watch for writes to an address